grafana/grafana/docs/sources/panels-visualizations/configure-panel-options/index.md

 Repeating panels require variables to have one or more items selected; you cannot repeat a panel zero times to hide it.
 {{% /admonition %}}

-To see an example of repeating panels, refer to [Prometheus dashboard with repeating panels](https://play.grafana.org/d/000000036/prometheus-repeat).
+To see an example of repeating panels, refer to [this dashboard with repeating panels](https://play.grafana.org/d/testdata-repeating/testdata-repeating-panels?orgId=1).

 **Before you begin:**